 Union Lesson Studios offers saxophone and clarinet lessons for kids and adults of all levels.
 We help students gain the technique, repertoire, and confidence they need to play in practically any style of music.
 We're conveniently located at 11 Bow Street in Somerville's Union Square.
+Online lessons are available via video calling.

 Bio: Aaron Gratzmiller is a saxophonist and pianist based in Boston, MA.
 His energetic playing and stylistic versatility has helped him become one of the most active performers in New England, sharing the stage with notable artists in a variety of musical settings.
 Aaron has 7 years of experience teaching private lessons, and is active in the artistic community through organizations such as the New England Jazz Enrichment Foundation, for which he serves as the Director of Arts and Education.
 He majored in music at both Slippery Rock University of Pennsylvania and Berklee College of Music in Boston, MA, graduating from Berklee with a Bachelor’s Degree in Music Performance.